-Johanna Dunaway, an associate professor in the Department of Communication, found that the size of smartphone screens can affect how well consumers understand information from video news.
+In a new study, associate professor Johanna Dunaway found that screen size can affect how well you understand information from video news.

-Screen size matters when it comes to understanding news content, a new study from Texas A&M University shows.
+Screen size matters when it comes to understanding news content, a new study shows.

-Johanna Dunaway, an associate professor in the Department of Communication, is the lead author of the study of how smartphone-sized screens affect cognitive access to video news stories.
-Dunaway’s research, conducted with Stuart Soroka of the University of Michigan, indicates that screen size affects the ability to process new information from video news.
+Johanna Dunaway, associate professor of Texas A&M’s Department of Communication, led an investigation of how smartphone-sized screens affect cognitive access to video news stories.
+Along with Stuart Soroka of the University of Michigan, their research strongly indicates that screen size impacts the ability to process new information from video news.

 “Our study and results are significant because they provide an important distinction between physical and cognitive access to information,” Dunaway said.
 “It points out that the positive aspects of widening internet access via smartphones may be offset by information processing constraints imposed by smaller screens.”